pforret/jekyll.forret.com/_posts/2005/2005-11-15-consumers-digital-rights.md

 > Consumers are not pirates!
 > &#8220;_P2P is like stealing a CD in a shop!_&#8220;, &#8220;_We have to protect artists who are being robbed by consumers on the Internet!_&#8220;.
 > We are being fed this type of &#8220;truth&#8221; thanks to the efforts of certain major [music](http://www.ifpi.org/) and [film](http://www.mpaa.org) industry interests.
-> For this reason, we are launching today with a press conference in the European Parliament and with the support of Mrs [Zuzana Roithová](http://www.roithova.cz/home.html) MEP, a Campaign supported by a &#8220;**Declaration of Consumers&#8217; Digital Rights**&#8220;.
+> For this reason, we are launching today with a press conference in the European Parliament and with the support of Mrs [Zuzana Roithová](http://www.roithova.cz/home.html) MEP, a Campaign supported by a &#8220;**Declaration of Consumers' Digital Rights**&#8220;.
 > from [consumersdigitalrights.org](http://www.consumersdigitalrights.org/cms/presse_commu_beuc_en.php)

 They put the following 6 basic consumer rights forward: